AlanThinks/alanthinks.github.io/README.md

 ## How Was This Built?

-1. After importing a starting-point HTML/CSS Template I completely revamped the CSS to reflect my branding.
+1. After importing a starting-point HTML/CSS template I completely revamped the CSS to reflect my branding.
-2. And re-designed a few sections such as the project containers, the resumé modal and several other design elements, adding the "GitHub Code Tabs" as well as the tech stack "labels" amongst other things.
+2. Then I re-designed a few sections such as the project containers, the resumé modal and several other design elements, adding the "GitHub Code Tabs" as well as the tech stack "labels" amongst other things.
 3. I then modified and added some of my own scrolling animations.
 4. The Project/Portfolio filter was done using [Isotop](https://isotope.metafizzy.co/), Highly recommended!
 5. Although I did use [SmoothScroll](http://www.smoothscroll.net/) for some scrolling animation, I ended up using more some of my own I made, althought they were more redundant, it made it much easier for me to modify it for different buttons and anchors.